 In our Electrical Technology with Renewable Energy program, you will develop the manual skills to wire and install electrical systems, plus the practical knowledge to support, explain, and troubleshoot a wide variety of electrical projects.
-An additional study quarter in renewable energy covers topics to prepare you to become a "green" electrician or technician, able to pursue careers in fields such as solar energy and wind generation.
+An additional study term in renewable energy covers topics to prepare you to become a "green" electrician or technician, able to pursue careers in fields such as solar energy and wind generation.

 Associate in Science Degree